-Accordingly, pursuant to FPA § 202(e) and the Rules and Regulations issued thereunder (10 C.F.R. §§ 205.300-309), it is hereby ordered that Bruce Power Inc. is authorized to export electric energy to Canada under the following terms and conditions:
+Accordingly, pursuant to FPA § 202(e) and the Rules and Regulations issued thereunder (10 C.F.R. §§ 205.300-309), it is hereby ordered that PGE is authorized to export electric energy to Canada under the following terms and conditions:

-- (A) The electric energy exported by the Applicant pursuant to this Order may be delivered to Canada over any authorized international transmission facility that is appropriate for open access transmission by third parties in accordance with the export limits authorized by DOE. - (1) The following international transmission facilities located at the United States border with Canada are currently authorized by Presidential permit and available for open access transmission10:
+- (A) The electric energy exported by PGE pursuant to this Order may be delivered to Canada over any authorized international transmission facility that is appropriate for open access transmission by third parties in accordance with the export limits authorized by DOE. - (1) The following international transmission facilities located at the United States border with Canada are currently authorized by Presidential permit and available for open access transmission8: